uptonking/note4yaoo/lib-db-app-community-oplog.md

   - When doing a read, you read backwards from the end, reading only the newest values.
 When you fill your memory budget, you flush your array to a lower layer, removing the duplicate old values.

 - Another point is that oftentimes these data structures span storage layers (or the "cache hierarchy" as database systems people like calling it) - e.g. you could have an LSM tree that has a top layer fitting in L3, then a bunch more in memory, then the majority of it spilling over to disk.
-  - Another example is the Bw-Tree [2], which introduces a mapping table that is a storage-agnostic lookup table that tells you wherever a record is, disk or memory or otherwise, and is smart about paging stuff in and out of memory based on hotness.
+  - Another example is the Bw-Tree, which introduces a mapping table that is a storage-agnostic lookup table that tells you wherever a record is, disk or memory or otherwise, and is smart about paging stuff in and out of memory based on hotness.

 - Slightly related perhaps and something I have been curious about for a while... event sourcing seems like a very powerful pattern that I haven't seen wide adoption.
 The best documentation seems to be some MS dev library notes and a discussion from M Fowler.
+- 🤔 Are there any open source implementations of a database that uses event sourcing?
 - I built https://github.com/amark/gun after I was using MongoDB to event source data.
 The key piece for me was wanting to have Firebase-like realtime sync for my event sourcing.
-It is MIT/ZLIB/Apache2 licensed.

 - I've become a bit of a CouchDB zealot of late for this exact reason...
 Native support for incrementally updating map-reduce combined with change-feeds makes implementing event sourcing straightforward.
   - If you wanted to reimplement event sourcing in couch, it can be implemented as a versioned merge in a map-reduce view that takes a sequential ordered events (e.g. ui-event:0000025) and maps those changes into a "versioned" JSON.
 This versioned JSON changes leaf values into versioned objects like "fieldValue": { "_val": 34.00, "_ver": 25 } which I call property fields.
 This is necessary because CouchDB is a B+Tree implementation and reduce operations are sequential but not contiguous.
 The reduce phase merges all events sequentially by choosing property fields with the latest event – making it a CRDT type – and resulting in a single JSON document with the latest fields with "_ver" info for each.
 This scheme has a drawback that each event needs to have a unique serially ordered ID to work.
 Not sure how time stamps would work.
 I chose the ID based scheme to allow the UI be able to know when a user interaction conflicts (a vector clock between) and let it display the conflict to the user or decide how to merge the knew state.